josephg/egwalker-paper/reg-text.typ

 #figure(
   text(8pt, [
     #charts.speed_merge
-    #charts.speed_load
+    // #charts.speed_load
   ]),
   caption: [
-    The time taken by each algorithm to merge all editing events, then reload the editing context from disk.
+    The time taken by each algorithm to merge all editing events and reload the resulting document from disk.
 Each algorithm received as input the complete set of "remote events" (which differed depending on the algorithm) and output the resulting, merged document.
+The CRDT implementations (Ref CRDT, Automerge and Yjs) take the same amount of time to merge changes as they do to subsequently load the document from disk.
+The red line in this chart shows 1 frame \@ 60hz.
   ],
   kind: image,
   placement: top,